Household Hazardous Waste & Electronics Recycling

 Sharps (Needle) Disposal

 Sharps are considered biohazardous waste and should never be thrown directly into the trash.
-For more information on the safe disposal of sharps, please contact the U.S. Food and Drug Administration (FDA) at 1-800-643-1643 or [email protected] org.
-Information they can provide for your state includes:
+For more information on the safe disposal of sharps, please contact the U.S. Food and Drug Administration (FDA) at 1-800-643-1643 or info@safeneedledisposal. org.
+The information they can provide for your state includes:

 - Types of sharps containers that can be used.